21 December 2021

 They provide subliminal clues that let us know what we’re meant to feel and when we’re meant to feel it.
 And that same principle is often applied to customer experiences.

-Whether it’s being used to create a soothing atmosphere in a dentist’s waiting room, or fast-fashion brands using the freshest chart hits in stores to demonstrate they’ve got their finger on the pulse, you’ll find businesses using brands to subconsciously influence emotion.
+Whether it’s being used to create a soothing atmosphere in a dentist’s waiting room, or fast-fashion brands using the freshest chart hits in stores to demonstrate they’ve got their finger on the pulse, you’ll find businesses using music to subconsciously influence emotion.

 And at this time of year in particular, music is a cornerstone of many brands’ campaigns – here in the UK, the reveal of department store John Lewis’s Christmas campaign is eagerly awaited, with particular speculation about which well-known song will soundtrack it (after being given a downtempo makeover).